LizardSmoothie/ShapeOfDreamsModDocs/README.md

 ## Under Construction

 Sorry to disappoint you, but the documentation ends here for now.
 We are working hard to add more content useful for mod creators.
 Until then, please refer to [Offical Example Mods](https://steamcommunity.com/id/lizardsmoothie/myworkshopfiles/?appid=2444750) or [Shape of Dreams Workshop](https://steamcommunity.com/app/2444750/workshop/) to see what others have already made.
+As a starting point, I suggest installing all official mods and taking a look into the source code.

 All the best, Lizard Smoothie